The Life of Pi'erre 4

 The Life of Pi'erre 4 is the debut studio album by American record producer and rapper Pi'erre Bourne.
 It was released on June 21, 2019, by SossHouse Records and Interscope Records.
 The album debuted at number 107 on the Billboard 200 albums chart in the United States.

 Almost exactly a year after the album's release, a deluxe edition was released on June 19, 2020.

 Track listing

-All tracks written and produced by Pi'erre Bourne, except where noted.
+All tracks written and produced by Pi'erre Bourne (Jordan Jenks), except where noted.